The Lower Depths (1936 film)

-The Lower Depths (Les bas-fonds) is a 1936 French drama film directed by Jean Renoir, based on the 1902 play of the same title by Maxim Gorky.
+The Lower Depths (Les bas-fonds) is a 1936 French drama film directed by Jean Renoir and starring Jean Gabin, Suzy Prim and Louis Jouvet.
+It is based on the 1902 play of the same title by Maxim Gorky.
 Its scenes contrast the life of the upper and lower classes to comedic effect.
+It was shot at the Epinay Studios of Eclair and on location between Epinay and Saint-Denis on the Seine.
+The film's sets were designed by the art director Eugène Lourié.

-The film is an example of the poetic realism.
 It received the first Louis Delluc Prize in 1937.
 The National Board of Review in the United States considered it a Top Ten Foreign Film for 1937.

 Plot

 A wealthy baron (Jouvet) becomes bankrupt through gambling.
 Contemplating suicide, he finds his gun missing and confronts the thief Pépel (Gabin) who plans to rob him.
 Instead they share "a drink between colleagues" in a scene played as light comedy and become friends.
 The baron allows Pépel to leave with a bronze sculpture.
 Creditors seize the baron's household furnishings.
 The Baron tells his servant Félix that he hopes all that Félix has stolen from him will cover his unpaid wages, to which Félix agrees.
 Pépel is arrested for stealing the bronze.
 Pépel jokes with the police until the baron arrives to identify him as a "dear friend".
 The story shifts to life in the slums, where men argue at cards.
 They mock a woman who reads romantic tales, and many individuals have brief character portraits.
 The baron arrives to become a lodger in the slums and Pépel sets him up with a bed.
 The baron joins the card game.

 The police inspector meets with the slum landlord Kostylev and eyes his wife's sister Natasha.
 Pépel speaks with Vassilissa, regretting he never loved her but remembering their good times.
 She wants him to kill her husband, the landlord, who is old and mean.
 A scene of mourning for a woman who has died follows, with fatalistic comments from the neighbors.
 Pépel tells Natasha she should leave with him, but she says she'll leave for a man with a job, not a thief like him.
 Vassilissa finds them speaking and is jealous.
 The woman who reads romances recounts them to the baron and Natasha as if they were her own adventures.
 The police inspector tells the landlord an inspection has been ordered.
 Trying to devise a way to bribe him, the landlord and his wife suggest her sister Natasha.
 Vassilissa persuades Natasha to serve the inspector tea, though Natasha has declared he disgusts her.
 The inspector invites Natasha on a date and she cries, but he promises her a better life.